mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   * 🔑 When working with Webpack, we can use DevServer to enable live reloading.

-  * 🔑 When we change the name of the title, the page will reload and show the change.
+  * 🔑 When we change the name of the title, the page will automatically reload and show the change.

 * Open `05-Ins_Dev-Server/src/title.js` in your IDE and explain the following: